Language

 High Precision

-Using the exact conversion factor (1 m/s = 2.236936 mph), results are accurate for scientific and engineering applications requiring precision.
+Uses the exact factor (1 m/s = 2.236936 mph) for scientific and engineering accuracy.

 Scientific Reference Table